Rabies Day Out

 (24:20 – 24:34)

-And so, to this day, if she sees birds on power lines, she gets uncomfortable.
-When I was five years old, she would hold my hand while we were leaving Walmart because of all the birds, as if I would make some kind of difference at five years old.
+And so to this day, if she sees birds on power lines, she gets uncomfortable.
+When I was five years old, she would hold my hand while we were leaving Walmart because all the birds, as if I would make some kind of difference at five years old.
 The movie that scarred my life was Poltergeist.

 (24:34 – 24:48)